swissyai/ic-mcp/README.md

 # IC-MCP

-Real-time ICP validation in your AI assistant using actual Motoko and Candid compilers.
+MCP server for ICP that gives Claude Code, Cursor, and Codex real-time validation and documentation.

 ## Install